The risks of cosmetic surgery for body dysmorphic disorder patients

 Social media and bullying has frequently been cited as a contributory factor in influencing body image.
 A recent survey showed that teenagers spend over an hour a day using social media sites such as Facebook, Instagram and Snapchat.

-Prof Veale says: "It is difficult to draw the line where body dissatisfaction stops and BDD starts.
-Social media, in particular Instagram, certainly play a part in showcasing perfect bodies and BDD patients just want to fit in with what they see."
+It's difficult to draw the line where body dissatisfaction stops and BDD starts.
+Social media, in particular Instagram, certainly play a part in showcasing perfect bodies and BDD patients just want to fit in with what they see.

 Cosmetic surgery and BDD

 Many people who suffer with body dysmorphia try to alter perceived defects with frequent and repetitive cosmetic surgery.
 However, fewer than 10% of BDD patients will be satisfied with the results of the BDD plastic surgery, and their anxieties are often transferred to another aspect of their appearance.
 It is thought that around 15% of people seeking plastic surgery have BDD.

 Although cosmetic surgery can temporarily reduce the anxiety caused by your BDD, it's likely that you'll soon find yourself fixating on another part of your body that you want to change.
 In addition, all cosmetic surgery comes with risks and it's a possibility that some patients will have 'botched' surgery which can ultimately make your condition worse.

 At its worst, BDD can make regular employment or family life impossible.
 Those in regular employment or those who have family responsibilities would almost certainly find life more productive and satisfying if they did not have the symptoms of BDD.
 Partners, friends, and family members can often find it very distressing when they are unable to help the person they love stop feeling 'ugly' or regain control of their lives.